viktor-platform/development-tools/README.md

 # Limitations
 - Storage() is currently not supported
+- Files in FileFields are not copied over
 - Creating root entity is not possible
 - Non-EU currently not supported